Cleanly1/picture_this/README.md

 - As a user I should be able to view followers and people the user follows.

+- As a user I should be able to comment on a post.

+- As a user I should be able to delete a comment from a post.

 # Code reviw

 By: Camilla Kylmänen Sjörén